HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </pipe>
 ```

-The `pipe` tag will always read data from the stream entity specified by the `on` attribute, and write the result to the stream entity specified by the `with` attribute.
+`pipe` tag will always read data from the stream entity specified by `on` attribute, and write the result to the stream entity specified by the `with` attribute.
 By default, when the stream entity specified by the `on` attribute is closed, `pipe` ends execution, and its result data is the stream entity specified by the `with` attribute.

-When the data specified by the `on` attribute is a byte sequence or a string, it will correspond to a virtual stream entity, the content of which is the specified byte sequence or string, and the file will be received after reading these contents Tail flag indicating that the stream entity has been closed.
+When the data specified by `on` attribute is a byte sequence or a string, it will correspond to a virtual stream entity, the content of which is the specified byte sequence or string, and the file will be received after reading these contents Tail flag indicating that the stream entity has been closed.

-We can use the `asynchronously` adverb attribute to execute `pipe` operations asynchronously:
+We can use `asynchronously` adverb attribute to execute `pipe` operations asynchronously:

 ```hvml
      <pipe on="$STREAM.in" with="$STREAM.open('exe:///usr/bin/wc')"